PeacheyByte/collection-curator/roadmap.md

 # Planned Additions

 A look at what’s coming next for Sellventory.
-This is a living roadmap.
+This is a evolving roadmap.

 ---